Mallick17/SQL-NoSQL/README.md

 The migration is "idempotent" if scripted properly—meaning it can be re-run without duplicating data—and handles errors like format mismatches or path issues through validation steps.

 #### Scenario: Migrating an HR Employee Database to a Production Container
 Imagine you're a DevOps engineer at a mid-sized company transitioning from a traditional server-based HR system to a cloud-native setup.
 The existing HR database contains employee records, department details, salary histories, and titles for 300,000+ employees, stored in a repository as schema scripts and data dump files.
-Your goal is to migrate this entire database to a running MySQL container in a Docker environment for better scalability during peak hiring seasons.
+The goal is to migrate this entire database to a running MySQL container in a Docker environment for better scalability during peak hiring seasons.

 1. **Preparation Phase (Source Acquisition and Planning)**:
    - You start by acquiring the database source from a public repository (e.g., a GitHub archive).
 This includes a main schema script that defines the database structure (e.g., creating tables like "employees" with columns for ID, name, birth date, and hire date, plus constraints like primary keys on employee IDs and foreign keys linking departments to managers).